ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 - Function name is 'init'
 - Arguments are listed inside Args: []

-Note: Make a note of the signature Also, in IBM Blockchain the content of Args[] can be any string(s), however, since our contract is about Watson IoT Platform data, which is in JSON format, the sample contract requires a JSON string inside Args[].
+Note: Make a note of the signature.
+Also, note that in IBM Blockchain the content of Args[] can be any string(s), however, since our contract is about Watson IoT Platform data, which is in JSON format, the sample contract requires a JSON string inside Args[].

-In command line Sandbox mode, in the tab where you have registered the contract, you can see the response of the Shim, stating that 'init' was received and was successful.
-If your contract includes print statements, which are useful for debugging, they will be displayed also.
+In command line Sandbox mode, in the tab where you egistered the contract, you can see the response of the Shim, stating that 'init' was received and was successful.
+If your contract includes print statements, which are useful for debugging, they will also be displayed.
 Remove print statements when the contract is deployed.
 IBM Blockchain `deploy` and `invoke` calls are asynchronous.

 A REST call using `curl` would look like the following code example: